prasunbhattacharyay30/main/README.md

 ### Contribution:
 - Shah Rukh Rao led the primary development of the project, overseeing the design and implementation.
 - Bikash provided valuable contributions.

-### Pricing Details:
-Each section is charged at 2000 INR, totaling 20,000 INR.
-Each page incurs a charge of 1000 INR, amounting to 4,000 INR.

-### Financial Summary:
-- Total Project Cost: 24,000 INR
-- Applied Discount: 9,000 INR
-- Final Project Cost: 15,000 INR

 ### Notes:
 The project embodies a well-structured framework to effectively represent Prasun's professional endeavors.
 Any additional requirements or modifications can be discussed and accommodated as needed.